But how soon after the event should women be considering the Mummy Makeover?

 If you’re intending to have more children, consider delaying the Mummy MakeoverPost-maternity tummy tucks, a key element of the Mummy Makeover, does two things: tighten the abdominal muscles, and remove excess skin, which you’re going to need if you’re intending to become pregnant again.
 So don’t even think about having one until you’re sure you’ve had your last child.
 Your body will tell you when it’s ready for the Mummy Makeover.

-If so, and even if you’re not, you can rule out a breast lift or reduction until at least three months after they cease lactating – and in some cases, six.
-There are two main reasons for this: firstly, because even if you’re bottle-feeding, your breasts are very unstable.
-They increase in size during pregnancy and at the start of the breastfeeding stage, and then lose volume afterwards – and there’s very little point in modifying anything until the surgeon knows what state they’re in.
-Secondly, and most importantly, your breasts are on loan to someone else for a while.
+If you’re breastfeeding–and even if you’re not–you can rule out a breast lift or reduction until at least three months after your breasts cease lactating–and in some cases, longer.
+There are two main reasons for this: firstly, because even if you’re bottle-feeding, your breasts are very unstable, increasing in size during pregnancy and at the start of the breastfeeding stage, and then losing volume afterwards.
+There’s very little point in modifying anything until the surgeon knows what state they’re in.

 Our advice is to consult your surgeon and make sure the chemical reactions your body has gone through have finally calmed down before you take the next step.
 And please be aware that there will be two weeks of post-procedure downtime to factor in.